-The first thing we can do to help reduce our stress is to start daily rituals, including good habits for your mind and body.
+The number one thing we can do to help reduce our stress is to start daily rituals, including good habits for our mind and body.

-Dark Chocolate can help regulate your stress levels.
-Research has shown that it can reduce your stress hormones, including cortisol.
-In addition, the antioxidants in cocoa trigger your blood vessel's walls to relax, lower blood pressure, and improve circulation.
+Dark Chocolate can help lower your stress levels.
+Research shows that it can reduce your stress hormones, including cortisol.
+In addition, the antioxidants in cocoa trigger your blood vessel walls to relax, lower blood pressure, and improve circulation.
 Dark chocolate also contains natural properties that can create an overall feeling of happiness.
-Top tip - choose chocolate that has at least 70% cocoa for maximum benefits.
+Choose chocolate that has at least 70% cocoa for maximum benefits.

-Spinach, kale, and collard greens are high in vital stress-reducing nutrients and minerals such as B-vitamins, which help maintain energy, regulate mood, and improve brain function.
+Spinach, kale, and collard greens are high in essential stress-reducing nutrients and minerals.
+In particular, B-vitamins help maintain energy, regulate mood and improve brain function.

 Chamomile tea is known to reduce stress and anxiety.
 In addition, it can be used for relaxation and to help alleviate insomnia.